The Members of

 Report on Other Legal and Regulatory Requirements

-As required by Section 143(3) of the Act we report that:
+1. As required by Section 143(3) of the Act we report that:

 (a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

-(b) In our opinion proper books of account as required by law have been kept by the Company so far as it appears from ourexamination of those books and proper returnsadequate for the purposes of our audit have been received from the branches not visited byus.
+(b) In our opinion proper books of account as required by law relating to preparationof the financial statements been kept by the Company so far as it appears from ourexamination of those books.

-(d) In our opinion the aforesaid standalone financial statements comply with theAccounting Standards specified under Section 133 of the Act read with Rule 7 of theCompanies (Accounts) Rules2014.
+(d) In our opinion the aforesaid Standalone financial statements comply with theAccounting Standards specified under Section 133 of the Act read with rule 7 of theCompanies (Accounts) Rules2014.

-(e) On the basis of the written representations received from the Directors as on March31 2019 taken on record by the Board of Directors none of the directors isdisqualified as on 31st March 2015 from being appointed as a director in terms of Section 164 (2) of theAct.
+(e) On the basis of the written representations received from the Directors as on March31 2019 taken on record by the Board of Directors none of the Directors is disqualifiedas on March 31 2019 from being appointed as a Director in terms of Section 164 (2) of theAct.

-(f) With respect to the other matters to be included in the Auditors Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 inour opinion and to the best of our information and according to the explanations given tous:
+(g) With respect to the other matters to be included in the Independent Auditors'Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 inour opinion and to the best of our information and according to the explanations given tous:

 i.
 The Company does not have any pending litigations which would impact its financialposition.